michalciurus/michalciurus.github.io/_posts/2016-11-01-RxSwift-for-dummies-#3-Subjects.md

 Let's learn about the next building block of RxSwift: **Subjects**

-We've talked about the `Observable`, right?
-I think we can all agree that when you have a reference to an `Observable` it's *output* only.
+I think we can agree that when you have a reference to an `Observable` it's *output* only.
 You can subscribe to it's *output*, but you can't change it.

 A `Subject` is an *output*(`Observable`) but it's also an **input**!
 That means that you can **dynamically**/**imperatively** emit new elements in a sequence.